-The Villanova Law Review accepts unsolicited submissions from the academy, bench, and bar.
+The Villanova Law Review accepts submissions from the bench, bar, and academia.
 The Law Review seeks to publish materials representing diverse viewpoints on subjects of interest to the legal profession.
-Articles selected for publication do not necessarily reflect the views of the Law Review, or its editors.
+Articles selected for publication do not necessarily reflect the views of the Law Review or its editors.

 Submission of Manuscripts: The Law Review requests that manuscripts be submitted electronically to email@example.com, or through ExpressO.
 Please send all files in Microsoft Word format, not WordPerfect.

 Hardcopy correspondence and manuscript submissions may be sent to the address below.
 Please note that hardcopy submissions cannot be returned without a self-addressed, postage paid return envelope.

 Length Limitations: The Law Review has adopted a policy of limiting the length of the articles we publish.
 We greatly prefer articles of 20,000 words or fewer, including all footnotes.
 Absent extraordinary circumstances, we will not publish articles of greater than 30,000 words.